phage-nz/infosec-bazaar/honeypots/windows/readme.md

 ## Windows Honeypot

 These notes describe what is really just a flexible, cloud hosted VM.
 It could be used:
-- For malware analysis.
+- For dynamic malware analysis.
 - As a high-interaction honeypot.
 - For EDR and SIEM research and training.

 While your specific use case will determine aspects such as it's firewalling and profile, these details can easily be changed at any time.

 ## Requirements
 - At least 1vCPU and 2GB memory
 - Server 2012 R2+

 ## Considerations
 There are a couple of considerations you need to make: